leviathanbadger/cc-web-components/PROJECT-PLAN.md

     new features, breaking changes, etc., so that users (and we) can track progress.
 This is part of documentation for those upgrading versions.

-  - Inline Docs: Ensure our code is well-commented, especially the Rust part where others might not be as familiar.
-Use doc comments in Rust for any public functions (which wasm-bindgen might expose).
-In TS, use JSDoc comments on classes and public methods/properties so that IDEs show hints and any generated docs include them.
+  - Inline Docs: Ensure our code is well-commented.
+Use JSDoc comments on classes and public methods/properties so that IDEs show hints and any generated docs include them.

 By combining these documentation approaches, we aim to make the project approachable both for contributors (developers working on the library) and consumers (developers using the library